 Yes, contingency fees are legal in Andorra.
-Article 37 of the Statutes of the Bar Association of Andorra establishes that contingency fees are permitted as long as a minimum wage is fixed for the lawyer's time and for all the expenses incurred in his action, such as taxes and attorney and experts' fees.
+Article 37 of the Statutes of Bar Association of Andorra establishes that contingency fees are permitted as long as it is fixed a minimum wage for the time spent by the lawyer and for all the expenses incurred in his action, such as taxes and attorney and experts' fees.

-Although here in Andorra there are no visible signs of professional active funders, such funders are very active in Europe for international arbitration and judicial proceedings; therefore they may also act here due to the particular interaction between Andorran and international markets.
+Although here in Andorra there are no visible signs of professional active funders, they are very active in Europe for international arbitration and judicial proceedings, therefore they may also act here due to the particular interaction between Andorran and international markets.